 Ignite: Empowering Students through STEM Curricula Integrating the Sustainable Development Goals (2019-2020)

-The project team will focus on creating content through an online platform of all existing Ignite curricular materials, implement a semester-long program with a public school in Durham, and assess its impact student interest and engagement.
-This work will provide the foundation for scaling the Ignite curriculum on STEM education to a larger number of Durham schools in subsequent years.
+The project team focused on creating content through an online platform of all existing Ignite curricular materials, implemented a semester-long program with a public school in Durham, and assessed its impact student interest and engagement.
+This work provided the foundation for scaling the Ignite curriculum on STEM education to a larger number of Durham schools in subsequent years.

 Fall 2019 – Summer 2020

 Hope Springate, Nirmala Ramanujam, Mary Elizabeth Dotson, Valentina Alvarez.
 Online Thinktific platform for virtual curriculum.

 Nimmi Ramanujam.
 Ignite: Empowering Local Students through STEM Curricula ($78,385 grant awarded from Burroughs Wellcome Fund, 2020)